bugleev/ReactNavBar/README.md

 # ReactNavBar
 Created with CodeSandbox

-This customizable and functional navigation bar, made with Styled Components
+This is customizable and functional navigation bar, made with Styled Components